 -

-Added content (new on the branch) is highlighted in one color
+Added content (new on the branch) is highlighted in green.

 -

-Removed content (gone on the branch) is highlighted in another
+Removed content (gone on the branch) is highlighted in red.

 What to do next